-NSW Government Accessibility Intelligence
+NSW Government accessibility intelligence

 A strategic snapshot of digital accessibility across 15 NSW Government agencies, grouped by cluster.
 Indicative WCAG 2.1 AA risk scores, common issue patterns, and priority remediation focus.